Review possibilities of support of timeline calculation on db

 - More fine grained result "cubes" for statistician?
 In multiple tables per "cube" size?

-#2 Updated by Radko Krkoš about 1 month ago
+Updated by Radko Krkoš over 1 year ago

 - Status changed from New to Feedback